905-764-7570 info@rscc.ca

 Practicums and Internship

 Under the guidance of the director each student creates a plan to meet these requirements.
-Currently practicing in-service teachers require a total of three weeks observation and practicum.
+Currently practising in-service teachers require a total of three weeks observation and practicum.
 Pre-service students require a total of five weeks observation and practicum.
 Full details describing how these requirements are met are included under the course content.
 All students may complete some of their required practicum and observations after completion of the course work.

 Curriculum and Course Content